How to Make your WordPress Website GDPR Compliant

 13. Use of a GDPR compliance plugin

-You can download a GDPR plugin e.g. GDPR or WP GDPR Compliance which enable you to comply with most of the required GDPR requirements for example:
+You can download a GDPR plugin e.g. GDPR or WP GDPR Compliance which enables you to comply with most of the required GDPR requirements for example:

 Conclusion